Gregory Segal: Career

 Greg was the head of business affairs for the international sales company, Entertainment 7 during 2009–2010.

-Greg is also a sales agent, through his sales agency, Heat Lightning, which also does motion picture financing.

 Greg is a licensed attorney.
 He previously practiced tax law with Cadwalader, Wickersham and Taft.
 He is a practicing attorney, now focusing on entertainment law.
 He holds an M.B.A. in Accounting from Union University and has a C.P.A.
-He speaks passable Chinese and in his spare time is a travel hacker living a nomadic lifestyle.
+He speaks passable Chinese and Spanish.

 PictureStart Film Festival

 Greg is the founder and director of the PictureStart Film Festival (aka the PictureStart Awards), formed in 2002 as the NYC Home Film Festival.
 It is a festival for short film presented annually in New York City (formerly semi-annually).
 It is now under the direction of Ben Arredondo.